 There are a few remarks to this approach.
-First, the results are reported in the form of a table or graph, which is difficult to interpret or to handle because there is no quantitative expression of the quality available which could be used in further decision making.
+The results are reported in the form of a table or graph, which is difficult to interpret and to handle because there is no quantitative expression of the quality available which can be used for further decision making.
 Next, the buffer overlay technique requires a complete representation of the linear features in both data sets.
 Here, a quality assessment of road vector data is performed using image information, which is the result of a ridge extraction procedure, containing a certain degree of fragmentation.
 Next to this fragmentation, noise will be present and should be, together with the fragmentation, accounted for when constructing the quality measures.
-In Fig 4, we see an example of such a road extraction result, which will be used as the reference source.
-But instead of one line with higher accuracy, we have a fragmented line and noise structures due to imperfect road extraction.